zuozhenggh/learning-library/enterprise-manageability-library/oci-database-management/cloud-databases/cloud-databases.md

     ![Management Agents](./images/endpoint1.png " ")

-     **Name:** dbmgmtpe
+     **Name:** Enter **dbmgmtpe**.

-     **Description:** Database Management Private Endpoint
+     **Description:** Enter **Database Management Private Endpoint**.

      **Choose Compartment:** Select the compartment in which you want the private endpoint to reside.

      **Use this private endpoint for RAC databases:** Select this check box if you want to create a Database Management private endpoint for RAC Oracle Cloud Databases in the Virtual Machine DB system and Exadata Cloud service.
-The Database Management private endpoint for RAC Oracle Cloud Databases is a limited resource and you can create only one such private endpoint in your tenancy.
-Leave this unchecked.
+For the purpose of this livelab/workshop, leave this option unchecked.

      **Virtual Cloud Network :** Select the VCN in which the Oracle Cloud Database can be accessed.
 Select labVCN.